Gaza war protests in the United States: 2023

-On October 8, 2023, one day after Hamas' attack on Israel, hundreds of pro-Palestinian demonstrators rallied in Times Square, waving Palestinian flags, chanting "Resistance is justified", "Globalize the Intifada", "From the river to the sea, Palestine will be free", "By any means necessary", "Glory to our martyrs", and "Smash the settler Zionist state".
-Dozens of pro-Israeli protesters also organised a counter-protest, singing Hatikvah and chanting "Never again" and "The people of Israel live" in Hebrew.
+On October 8, 2023, one day after Hamas' attack on Israel, hundreds of pro-Palestinian demonstrators—over 1,000 according to Politico—participated in a rally in Times Square organized by socialist and Palestine liberation groups, including the Palestinian Youth Movement and Party for Socialism and Liberation.
+(Note: The New York City Democratic Socialists of America also endorsed the rally.)
+Demonstrators waved Palestinian flags and repeated chants including "free, free Palestine, long live Palestine", "Resistance is justified", "Globalize the Intifada", "From the river to the sea, Palestine will be free", "By any means necessary", "Glory to our martyrs", and "Smash the settler Zionist state".
+Dozens of pro-Israeli protesters also organized a counter-protest, singing Hatikvah and chanting "Never again" and "Am Yisrael Chai".
 Tensions were high between the 2 sides, with pro-Palestinian protesters chanting "700", referring to the confirmed number of Israeli fatalities in the attack at that moment, while the pro-Israeli protesters called them "terrorists" and "murderers".

 On October 14, thousands demonstrated against the bombing in Gaza.
 A viral video from a pro-Israel protest showed several protesters explicitly calling for genocide against Palestinians.
 At Dag Hammarskjöld Plaza, about 200 rallied on October 18 to draw attention to hostages held by Hamas.
 Protesters included many family members of hostages and local Jewish leaders.
 On November 6, around 500 protesters staged a sit-in at the Statue of Liberty, calling for a ceasefire.

 Protesters gathered in front of the New York Public Library on Thanksgiving Day.
 They clashed with police after being seen spray-painting graffiti on the building.
 Pro-ceasefire protesters from Jewish Voice for Peace shut down the Manhattan Bridge for hours on November 26.
 Protesters demonstrated at Rockefeller Plaza on December 25 to call for a ceasefire.
 Also on Christmas Day, pro-Palestinian protesters clashed with the NYPD and several were arrested.
 On December 28, a vigil for children killed in Gaza was held in Times Square.
 A "Flood the Bronx for Gaza" march was held in the Bronx.
 Protesters blocked several bridges entering Manhattan on January 8, as well as a tunnel-entrance for New Jersey-bound traffic.

+2024

 On October 14, 2024, about 500 protesters organized by Jewish Voice for Peace staged a sit-in outside the New York Stock Exchange as the market opened Monday morning.
 Multiple arrests were made.

+2025

 On April 24, 2025, clashes between pro-Palestinian and pro-Israeli demonstrators erupted outside the Chabad-Lubavitch headquarters in Crown Heights, Brooklyn, in response to a visit by Israeli national security minister Itamar Ben-Gvir.